haani-niyaz/devops-journal/_posts/2016-07-05-learning-angularjs-part-1.markdown

 ### Directives

-A *directive* is like an attribute on a DOM element which attaches a special behaviour to it.
+A *directive* attaches special behaviour to attributes or elements in the HTML.

 For example, the following directive needs to be added so that the defined Angular module `store` is run when the document loads: